 Below some suggestions per subject area, but please note that it is not the only options available…curriculum abounds !

 · Languages – do you really need a curriculum to learn to read and write well?
 To read better – READ, to write better – WRITE.
 For this one does not need curriculum as such, only enough books or good material to read.
 But if you want to help in teaching your child to read and grammar aids for English have a look at some such as Learning Language Arts through Literature, Evan-Moore and ABeka.
-For a comprehensive Afrikaans curriculum look at Omvattend Afrikaans (Gr1 and Gr2).
+For a comprehensive Afrikaans curriculum look at Omvattend Afrikaans for the Foundation Phase.
 A variety of writing curriculum is available such as Getty Dubai (for handwriting) and then for creative writing Writing to Learn, Writing in Narrative, Excellence in writing and The One Year Adventure novel.

 · Math – there are lots of Math specific curriculum available on the market eg. Saxon math, Singapore math, Miquon math, Math-U-See, Mastering Mathematics etc.